Ramdoys/creator-docs/content/en-us/cloud-services/memory-stores/index.md

 - `Class.MemoryStoreQueue:ReadAsync()`

-  Consumes units based on the number of returned items, just like `MemoryStoreSortedMap:GetRangeAsync()`, but consumes an additional unit every two seconds while reading.
+  Consumes units based on the number of returned items, just like `MemoryStoreSortedMap:GetRangeAsync()`, but consumes an additional unit every 2 seconds while reading.
 Specify the maximum read time with the `waitTimeout` parameter.

 - `Class.MemoryStoreHashMap:UpdateAsync()`